jon-jacky/Piety/test/ed/README.md

 We execute *.ed* scripts non-interactively to save editor output for regression testing.
-For this we do not need the *x* command so we can run *ed* not *edo*.
+For this we do not need the *X* command so we can run *ed* not *edo*.
 We use redirection at the command line to feed the commands to the editor and collect the output: